 I didn’t think that I would enjoy the markets all that much but they really do have fantastic food, drinks, and even if you’re not that into Christmas, it’s fun to walk around and see what people have made for sale.
 It’s a cultural experience!
 You can see many of them on this Berlin Christmas walking tour.

 - When: Depends on the market, but start looking for them in November

 - Opening hours: Some are all day and some are in the afternoon/evening

 - Address: Citywide

 (Check out the best German Christmas markets here!)

 While a popular BBQ and cycling spot in the summer, Tiergarten is perfect for an enchanting stroll in the woods in the winter, as the entire area falls into a quiet and snowy slumber.
 Tiergarten pretty much feels like the movie Frozen sans the annoying songs.
-There’s also a quiet, romantic cafe nearby that is a much rowdier biergarten in the summer.
+There are also a quiet, romantic cafes nearby that are much rowdier biergartens in the summer.

 Also around the same area, from November – December, one of Berliners’ favorite Christmas markets, Winter World on Potsdamer Platz, opens for business with free admissions.
 It is the earliest Christmas market in the city, starting from the 3rd of November until the end of December, so if you are as excited about Christmas as I am already, head down to Tiergarten.
 Hang around for the live DJ and après-ski party in the evening.

 - When: 3 November 2017 to 31 December 2017

 - Opening hours: Daily from 10am to 10 pm